 Celebrate The Beauty of Life with ISI

-Join the Intercollegiate Studies Institute and the Ethics and Public Policy Center for a happy hour to discuss life and liberty!
-The event will be held after the March for Life at the Hyatt Regency on Capitol Hill.
+Join the Intercollegiate Studies Institute, the Ethics and Public Policy Center, and The Heritage Foundation for a happy hour to discuss life and liberty!
+The event will be held after the March for Life at The Heritage Foundation.
 Refreshments will be available.

-Our featured speakers are Ryan Anderson and Frederica Mathewes-Green.
+Our featured speakers are Ryan Anderson and Erika Bachiochi.

 Ryan T. Anderson, Ph.D., is the President of the Ethics and Public Policy Center.
 He is the author or co-author of five books, including the just-released Tearing Us Apart: How Abortion Harms Everything and Solves Nothing.
 Previous books include When Harry Became Sally: Responding to the Transgender Moment, Truth Overruled: The Future of Marriage and Religious Freedom, What Is Marriage?
 Man and Woman: A Defense, and Debating Religious Liberty and Discrimination.

 Anderson received his bachelor of arts degree from Princeton University, graduating Phi Beta Kappa and magna cum laude, and he received his doctoral degree in political philosophy from the University of Notre Dame.
 His dissertation was titled: “Neither Liberal Nor Libertarian: A Natural Law Approach to Social Justice and Economic Rights.”
 His research has been cited by two U.S. Supreme Court justices, Justice Samuel Alito and Justice Clarence Thomas, in two Supreme Court cases.
 In addition to leading the Ethics and Public Policy Center, Anderson serves as the John Paul II Teaching Fellow in Social Thought at the University of Dallas, and the Founding Editor of Public Discourse, the online journal of the Witherspoon Institute of Princeton, New Jersey.